 Secondly, Israel was chosen to preserve and transmit the Scripture.
 Not only to witness to the unity of God but to preserve and transmit Scripture.
 Given unto them, says Romans 3:2, were the oracles of God to preserve and transmit.

 But during this period of time Israel is blinded, Israel is scattered and Israel is persecuted.
 These Jews who have been living in unbelief since the time of Christ, except for a remnant that's been called out of each generation, but the nation itself that has been living in unbelief since the time of Christ has wandered all over the earth, scattered and hated and persecuted.
-And I suppose again we have to ask the question why and the answer, first of all, as we learned in Matthew 23, is because they rejected the Savior.
-But then we might ask another question, why did they reject the Savior?
+And I suppose again we have to ask the question why.
+And the answer, first of all, as we learned in Matthew 23, is because they rejected the Savior.
+But then we might ask another question.
+Why did they reject the Savior?
 And the answer to that is that they loved their sin more than they loved righteousness.
 Their deeds are evil, says John 3.
 And they don't want to come to the light lest their deeds should be reproved.
 They love darkness rather than light.
-They love their sin, they didn't want to give it away.
+They loved their sin, they didn't want to give it away.

 And so it's not anything new we're dealing with in the time of Christ.
 It's not anything new we're dealing with in the time of Paul.
 They are a stiff-necked, hard-hearted people.
-In fact, in that Isaiah passage a very interesting Hebrew word is used, it's the word heshea(?) it means to smear over and it describes their blindness as if it were a sticky secretion that is oozed out of their eyes and stuck their lids together.
+In fact, in that Isaiah passage a very interesting Hebrew word is used.
+It's the word heshaa.
+It means to smear over and it describes their blindness as if it were a sticky secretion that has oozed out of their eyes and stuck their lids together.
 They're a blind people.

 Secondly, they were ignorant of the provision of Christ.
 Verse 4, they didn't know that Christ ended...Christ ended a law righteousness for anyone who believed.
 They didn't realize that Christ made a provision through which salvation came by grace, not works.

-And so there's a wide open call and this was a real problem to the Jew, a real problem.
+And so there's a wide-open call and this was a real problem to the Jew, a real problem.
 But there's even a greater problem in verse 16, and let's pick it up at that point.
-In spite of such a wide call, in spite of such an extensive invitation they have not all obeyed the gospel.
-That's the problem.
-Disobedience to the saving message.
+In spite of such a wide call, in spite of such an extensive invitation, they have not all obeyed the gospel.
+That's the problem, disobedience to the saving message.
 They haven't obeyed it.
 Again we note here, please, that there's no absolute determinism here.
 In salvation there must be volition, there's choice on our part.
-You can't come up with a lopsided theology that puts everything on God's side and does not allow within God's plan and within God's power and within God's sovereign grace for human response, there has to be that.
-And he says, look, I have sent messengers out who have preached all across the world, the problem is not all have obeyed the gospel.
+You can't come up with a lopsided theology that puts everything on God's side and does not allow within God's plan and within God's power and within God's sovereign grace for human response.
+There has to be that.
+And he says, look, I have sent messengers out who have preached all across the world.
+The problem is not all have obeyed the gospel.
 They haven't had a right response.
-The word to obey is hupakouo, we get acoustics from it.
-It means to hear and hupomeans under, to hear under, to hear under means to get under somebody in submission like a servant...to line up under somebody.
+The word to “obey” is hupakouō.
+We get “acoustics” from it.
+It means “to hear,” and hupo means “under,” to hear under.
+To hear under means to get under somebody in submission like a servant, to line up under somebody.
 They have not heard it submissively with a heart of obedience.
 It is a rich word, beloved, by the way, and it implies that salvation has inherent in it obedience.
 It has inherent in it submission to Christ.
 And that's obvious if you study Scripture.
 In all the messages of salvation there is a sense of obedience.
-In other words, it isn't just believing, it is affirming that I will line up under and obey, that I will submit.
+In other words, it isn't just believing.
+It is affirming that I will line up under and obey, that I will submit.

-In Romans chapter 1, follow along with me now, this is a very important point.
-Romans chapter 1 verse 5, Paul says that God, His Holy Spirit has empowered Paul and in verse 5 he says, "By whom we have received grace and apostleship."
-All right, Paul, you have grace and you have apostleship.
+In Romans chapter 1, follow along with me now.
+This is a very important point.
+Romans chapter 1 verse 5, Paul says that God, His Holy Spirit, has empowered Paul, and in verse 5 he says, "By whom we have received grace and apostleship."
+Alright, Paul, you have grace and you have apostleship.
 In other words, God has graciously sent you out.
 What for?
 "For obedience to the faith among all nations."
 Here's one of those preachers that God sent and He sent him not just to the Jew but to all nations.
 And He sent him to preach obedience to the faith, obedience to the faith.
-A very important concept again that saving faith implies submissive obedience.
+A very important concept again, that saving faith implies submission...submissive obedience.

 In Romans 6:17 would you notice, "God be thanked that whereas you were servants of sin..."
 Look how he describes their salvation.
 "You have obeyed from the heart that form of doctrine to which you were delivered," is the Greek text.
 You have obeyed.
 And in verse 16 he calls it the obedience unto righteousness.
 And again, salvation is marked out by the term "obedience."

 In other words, God has put His knowledge in all the earth.
-It's just what he said in Romans 1, "That which may be known of God is in them, that which may be known of God is around them so if they don't believe they are without (What?) excuse,” without excuse.
+It's just what he said in Romans 1, "That which may be known of God is in them, that which may be known of God is around them so that if they don't believe they are without (What?) excuse,” without excuse.
 And in the same way the whole earth has given...has been given natural revelation, so the whole earth has been given special revelation in the gospel.